Knowing these three systems could open a host of new options for you: they can be used to create exciting, sophisticated, and substantial web content.

 The course is the best choice for beginners, as for the topic included, as well as the cosy amount of content (you have to learn only 6-8 hours weekly).

-You can join the course freely but if you’d like to get a certification you can upload on your LinkedIn profile in order to increase your chances to get a well-paid developer job, for 199$ W3C provides you a verified certification.
+You can join the course freely but if you’d like to get a certification you can upload on your LinkedIn profile in order to increase your chances to get a well-paid developer job, for 199$ W3C provides you with a verified certification.

 - Part of a professional certificate (for 199$)